Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 ## Configuration

-A Giving Impact API Key is required to connect the module to Giving Impact & can be entered on the modules settings screen.
+A Giving Impact Private API Key is required to connect the module to Giving Impact & can be entered on the modules settings screen.
+In addition a Public API Key is required if you are using the Custom Checkout feature.

 ## EECMS Usage